 Fairness, Lawfulness and Transparency

 Part of the principle of fair processing is that the individuals need to be kept informed about how their data is being used.
 We think this is highly important and information will be made available at each step of the development of CADRE.
+Each data provider in CADRE will also cover related processing activities in their privacy notices.

 Purpose Limitation

-CADRE researchers must define the study purpose in their application form, and they will only have access to the specific data subsets they need
+CADRE researchers must define the study purpose in their application form, and they will only have access to the specific data subsets they need for that purpose.

 Accuracy

 Under the Data Federation Framework, each CADRE participating organisation must have the right systems and procedures in place to correct inaccurate information and to add information to incomplete records.
-Data quality is built into all the procedures and is continuously improved
+Data quality is built into all the procedures and is continuously improved.

 Data Minimisation

-Approved researchers will only have access to limited datasets which are de-identified for them to carry out their research.
+Approved researchers will only have access to limited datasets which are pseudonymised for them to carry out their research.
 They cannot find out the identity of any individual, unless that person has given their explicit consent for this before the research takes place.
 Access to the data is granted for a duration of 12 months.

 Integrity and confidentiality

-Personal data within CADRE will be processed by third party processors in a manner that ensures the appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures
+Personal data within CADRE will be processed by third party processors in a manner that ensures the appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

 Each project will be also supported by a Data Protection Impact Assessment that will systematically review all data processing activities related to the study, assess the risks to patients’ rights and freedoms, and suggest ways to reduce or eliminate these risks.